-Why is the Slow Carb Diet so Popular Anyway?
+Why is the Slow Carb Diet so Popular?

-There is more than one answer to this question, but in my opinion it has become popular because it is simple and easy to follow (and because of cheat day of course!).
+There is more than one answer to this question, but in my opinion, it has become popular because it has a set of simple rules that are easy to understand (and because of cheat day of course!).

 The Slow Carb Diet uses the principles of the 80/20 Rule to focus on the few things that cause the highest impact.

-For example, in the context of the Slow Carb Diet, having a high protein “first meal” that avoids sugar, flour, and dairy is a relatively small change that can have a huge impact on weight loss.
+For example, the slow-carb diet recommends having a high protein “first meal” that avoids sugar, flour, and dairy.
+That is a relatively small change that can have a huge impact on weight loss.

 #2 Not Eating Beans/Legumes